 • Have bought a leader ticket.

-• May be required to wear high visibility vests (supplied) and help with quieting the camp at midnight.
+• May be required to wear high visibility vests (supplied) and help with quieting the camp at bed time.

 • Are expected to be police-vetted as part of your own screening process.